Brian-ED/raylib-apl/README.md

 # Warning
 Breaking changes to any feature in raylib-apl should be expected for now, as this library is very young and experimental.
 You will crash Dyalog a lot.
 If you experience code 999, there was likely a "segfault"/error in raylib.
 These are usually due to using functions in the wrong contexts, like drawing a box before `rl.BeginDrawing`, or loading an image before opening the window.

-# Getting started
-Current examples expect a .dll to be in the raylib-apl directory, downloadable [here](https://github.com/raysan5/raylib/releases/tag/5.0).
-Make sure you download version 5.0.

 ## Using Link: (UNFINISHED DOCUMENTATION)
 Then [\]Link](https://dyalog.github.io/link/4.0/API/) to the examples directory and run the examples as functions.